Ferruccio Zanchi: 250 Career

 Zanchi moved up to compete in the EMX250 class of the 2023 European Motocross Championship, being signed by KTM's factory team in the championship.
 He adapted quickly to the new class, scoring two consecutive podiums at the second and third rounds.
 Zanchi took his first race win in the class in the opening race at the sixth round in Germany, a feat he followed up two rounds later in The Netherlands.
 A third race win came at the final round and he finished the season in fourth in the standings.
 Alongside this, he made three wildcard appearances in the MX2 class of the 2023 FIM Motocross World Championship.
 On each occasion he showed speed that saw him race inside the top-ten, with an eighth in the second race at the French round being a noticeable result.
 Domestically, Zanchi competed in the Elite MX2 class of the Italian Prestige Motocross Championship, finishing fifth in the final standings with two race wins.

 Zanchi was signed by the Honda's factory Team HRC squad for the MX2 class of the 2024 FIM Motocross World Championship.
 He took the overall win at his first pre-season race on the factory Honda in Riola Sardo.
 The World Championship season started with a strong sixth overall at the opening round but injuries sustained in a practice crash saw him miss rounds three, four and five.
 His return saw him qualify in fourth place at the sixth round and throughout the rest of the season he placed regularly within the top-ten to finish tenth in the final standings.
 At the conclusion of the season, Zanchi travelled to Japan to race a Japanese championship round on a 450, winning both races.
 In deep mud at the second round of the 2025 FIM Motocross World Championship, Zanchi took his first MX2 world championship race win and overall podium.
 After not being able to match this form over the next seven rounds, Zanchi sustain a season-ending knee injury at the MXGP of Germany.

+Zanchi left Honda at the end of the 2025 season, becoming Ducati's first rider in the MX2 class, piloting the manufacturers new 250cc motorcycle for the 2026 season.